-We recognize that quality in the Assurance services we deliver to clients is key to maintaining the confidence of investors and other stakeholders in the integrity of our work.
+We recognise that quality in the Assurance services we deliver to clients is key to maintaining the confidence of investors and other stakeholders in the integrity of our work.
 It is a key element to our Assurance strategy.

-Responsibility for appropriate quality management lies with the Leadership of PwC Denmark - the "first line of defence".
+Responsibility for appropriate quality management lies with the Leadership of PwC Denmark.
 This includes the design and operation of an effective System of Quality Management (SoQM) that is responsive to our specific risks to delivering quality audit engagements, using the Network's QMSE framework.